 Different personality type combinations come with different benefits and opportunities for growth.
-In this INFJ + INTP friendship there were some clear differences and similarities, which helped Patricia (INFJ – Hummingbird) and Ann-Marie (INTP – Crow) understand each other better, but also pushed them to grow and go outside of their comfort zone.
+In this INFJ + INTP friendship, there were some clear differences and similarities, both which helped Patricia (INFJ – Hummingbird) and Ann-Marie (INTP – Crow) understand each other better.
+These traits also pushed them to grow and go outside of their comfort zones.

 We will explore those benefits and opportunities, and give you some insight into the obvious and hidden dynamics of an INFJ + INTP friendship.
 We will also touch on some cognitive functions to help us better understand the reasons behind these differences and similarities.

 What the INTP brings to the INFJ

 What stood out throughout the interview as the main benefit of the relationship was a certain level of mutual understanding.
 But it goes beyond just understanding.
 Both, INFJs and INTPs are intuitive personality types.
 “When I talk to her I get to see my own way of thinking reflected back,” said Patricia.

 INFJs have introverted intuition (Ni) as their primary cognitive function, leading them to often reduce ideas to a common theme or moral.
 However, INTPs have extroverted intuition (Ne) as their secondary cognitive function.
 Ne is much more expanding and can show the INFJ the bigger picture beyond the common theme.

 The feeling and thinking dichotomy

 While the similarities in intuition let INFJs understand themselves and INTPs better, the differences in feeling and thinking help them to realize when not to be so concerned with what affects other people.
 Because of their secondary function of extroverted feeling, INFJs are often willing to sacrifice things for the sake of harmony.
 The close friendship or relationship with an INTP can help put things into perspective.